-The ICA defines the area in which policies to address the issue of microcystin-LR may be applied and has been deline at ed as 120 meithers ideo fawater course.
-Improved mapping of the location of water courses is available and will be used to refine the ICA deline ation.
+The ICA defines the area in which policies to address the issue of microcystin-LR may be applied and has been delineated as 120 m either side of a watercourse.
+Improved mapping of the location of watercourses is available and will be used to refine the ICA delineation.

-The transport of oil through a pipeline has been added to the list of prescribed threats in the regulation, which supplants the local threat designation in the North Bay-Mattawa SPPlan.
-An assessment of the pipeline corridor through the North Bay IPZ will be conducted as part of the Section 36 updates.
+The transport of oil through a pipeline has been added to the list of prescribed threats in the regulation, which supplants the local threat designation in the North Bay-Mattawa SP Plan.
+An assessment of the pipeline corridor through the North Bay IPZ will be conducted as part of the Section 36 updates and will inform possible SP Plan policy additions.